yactouat/www.yactouat.com-fr/README.md

 - authenticate your local Docker install to Artifact Registry, replacing the placeholders (without the `{}`, to replace with the relevant Google Cloud region) => `gcloud auth configure-docker {gCloudRegion}-docker.pkg.dev`
 - create a Docker repository in the artifact registry

-### deployment flow: from Docker image to Cloud Run
+### manual deployment flow: from Docker image to Cloud Run

 #### build and push the backend API image to Google Cloud Artifact Registry